-The Centre has an emailing list which sends out a monthly programme to its registered members.
-If you would like to be added temporarily to this emailing list, please email the Centre to that effect.
-Once registered, you will receive the newsletters for at least three months after which you will automatically be removed from the list unless you have requested otherwise.
+The Centre sends out a monthly programme by email to all its members and other subscribers.
+To be added temporarily to this mailing list, please email the Centre to that effect; you will then receive the programmes for at least three months after which you will automatically be removed from the list unless you have requested otherwise.

 Free of charge: the Dhyana Centre is run as a community service and all its activities are free of charge.
-It is funded entirely by voluntary donations from its members and students, and attendees are invited to contribute according to their means.
+It is funded entirely by voluntary donations from its members and participants.

 [The Centre’s mystical logo pictured in the first paragraph was designed by Colombian artist Pedro Guzmán of Grupo Meditemos, Bogotá.
 The logo immediately above is that of the international Theosophical Society.]